 What do you get and how does the system work?

-You get lifetime access to the MUTU system - an online exercise and recovery programme that is lead by the voice of MUTU founder Wendy, across a series of step by step, bite sized videos over 12 easy to follow modules.
+You get access for 24 months to the MUTU system - an online exercise and recovery programme that is lead by the voice of MUTU founder Wendy, across a series of step by step, bite sized videos over 12 easy to follow modules.
 The videos have real women in them which is nice to see in all shapes and sizes.
 They use research based exercises and adjustments with information on good foods to include in your daily diet.

 ...no judgement, no yelling, no shame, no planks, no crunches, no bootcamp, no hang ups and no diet...straight talking and a lot of love!